$17.00Request Exam Copy Request Desk Copy

 Joseph Crespino is a professor of history at Emory University.
-He is the author of In Search of Another Country: Mississippi and the Conservative Counterrevolution and the co-editor of The Myth of Southern Exceptionalism.
+He is the author of In Search of Another Country: Mississippi and the Conservative Counterrevolution and the coeditor of The Myth of Southern Exceptionalism.
 He lives in Atlanta, Georgia.